 Welcome!
-I am assistant professor political science at Boston College.
+I am an assistant professor of political science at Boston College.
 Previously, I was a visiting fellow at the Kellogg Institute at Notre Dame.
 I received my Ph.D. from Cornell University.

 Comparative Politics, Political Economy of Development, State-Building, Natural Resource Governance